-Prerequisite: ENGL 70 or (ESOL 70 and ESOL 71) OR Prerequisites or Co-
+Prerequisite: ENGL 70 or (ESOL 70 and ESOL 71) OR Prerequisites or Corequisites: ENGL 75 or ESOL 100

 Surveys major questions addressed and arguments made by many of the great philosophers.
 Sample issues covered include: what is the nature of reality, what makes us human, does God exist, and why is there evil?